SPaulusOfficial/sfdc-meta-tiger/README.md

 You have a responsibility to get the metadata that was only created by users at that reference period.

+<h3>6 - Deploy Package in Salesforce</h3>

+This feature has the responsibility of deploying to any Salesforce environment, it allows various types of deploy's.

 <h3>Configuration Meta Tiger</h3>

 Install  Visual Studio Code.<br />